WildernessLabs/Clima/README.md

 **These getting started instructions are still in beta**, please help us. :) As you run through the, please log any challenges, bugs, or enhancements in the [issues tracker](https://github.com/WildernessLabs/Clima/issues).
 You can also chat with us in realtime on our [Slack Server](http://slackinvite.wildernesslabs.co/).
 Make sure to join the `#clima` channel and say `hi!`.

+## Important Note - Don't hook up the solar panel yet!!

+We recently learned that in certain circumstances, hooking the clima PCB up to the solar panel and the battery can kill the Meadow.
+This is due to the nature of the battery charging circuit on the Meadow board which makes the `5V` rail effectively output only, with the USB `5V` input being the only way to appropriately power the Meadow and charge a battery with `5V` or greater.

+There are two workarounds to this, and we're working on both currently:
+ * **Add a charging circuit to the Clima PCB** - By adding a charging circuit to the Clima PCB, we bypass the internal charing circuit.
+ * **Expose the USB `5V` rail on the Meadow** - We're also currently considering a design change to future Meadow boards that would expose castellated connectors for `GND` and `5V+` input on either side of the USB connector.
+This would enable the solar power input to take the same path as the USB input and then the onboard battery charger would work as expected.

+**If you purchased a Clima.Pro Kit we will be sending you an updated PCB soon!** - It may take a month or more (expected shipping mid-March).
+We need to spin the design, test it, and then assemble production boards.

+This problem appears to be a flaw in the design spec of the Feather Form Factor itself.
+We've analyzed a number of Feather boards, and they employ one of two designs; ours, which prevents the `5V` pin from being an input, or another design which has the distinct possibility of blowing the host USB port that the Meadow is plugged into.

 ## Getting Started

 1. [Buy](https://store.wildernesslabs.co/collections/frontpage/products/clima-weather-station-kit) or [Source](/Docs/Clima.Pro/Bill_of_Materials.md) a kit.